iCliniq Logo

 Welcome to icliniq.com.

-• You have hypoplastic right intracranial vertebral and basilar arteries and severe hypoplasia of the right posterior cerebral artery (the P1 segment).
-But with a patent right posterior communicating artery, which is supplying blood to the right posterior circulation.
+You have hypoplastic right intracranial vertebral and basilar arteries and severe hypoplasia of the right posterior cerebral artery (attachment removed to protect the patient's identity).
+But with a patent right posterior communicating artery, which supplies blood to the right posterior circulation.
 In my opinion, this is the most likely cause of your dizziness and near syncope.

 Thank you.